MerijnHendriks/merijnhendriks.github.io/assets/md/about.md

 #### About

 Hi!
-I'm a software architect residing in The Netherlands.
+I'm a Dutch software architect.
 When I'm not programming all day, you can find me playing D&D5E / MTG / video games with friends, reading manga / watchin anime, or daydreaming.
-Love sushi, salmon, researching, working code and cute things.
+Love sushi, salmon, researching, making things work and cute things.

-- Western zodiac: Sagittarius
-- Chinese zodiac: Earth Tiger
-- Blood type: O
-- MBTI: INFP (mediator)

 #### Links